While I hate to write about Christmas in September, getting prepared for the Christmas season should start early so you can make the most of it.

 • Customer Services – Are there better ways you can communicate with your customers – live chat maybe, or even using WhatsApp?

-• Black Friday / Cyber Monday – This really isn’t an American trend I’m a fan of, but are your competitors likely to be running a BF/CM offer to bag some extra sales?
+• Black Friday / Cyber Monday – (29 Nov / 2 Dec) This really isn’t an American trend I’m a fan of, but are your competitors likely to be running a BF/CM offer to bag some extra sales?
 And if so how can you compete?
 Store wide discounts aren’t always the most engaging unless it’s a massive offer, so could you set a threshold that people need to spend before offering a discount, or a different offer each day to keep things fresh?

 • Engage Existing Customers – Inboxes will be awash with newsletters, and social media full of tempting offers in November and December.
 Start planning your marketing efforts now so you can hit the ground running.

-• A Customer’s for Life, Not Just For Christmas – Can you continue to engage customers into the new year via newsletters, social media or retargeting them via online ads?.
+• A Customer’s for Life, Not Just For Christmas – Can you continue to engage customers into the new year via newsletters, social media or retargeting them via online ads?

-It’s a stressful time for everyone, but this is just a small reminder to get ahead of the game and make the most of it.
+This is just a small reminder to get ahead of the game and make the most of it.

 Author: Kris Parker